syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

 ### Checking Prerequisites

 You need to install a list of prerequisites, for all of the products to work successfully.
-When some of the software is not installed, the dashboard displays an alert.
+When some of the software is not installed, the Syncfusion Control Panel displays an alert.
 Click Missing Software, and a Recommended Software dialog box opens.

 ![](Utilities_images/Dashboard_img11.png)